 In November 1995, Gene and Sandi Henderson purchased and remodeled the Mansion as a nine-bedroom bed and breakfast.
 Many of the new rooms have distinctive turn-of-the-century style.

 Sandy and John Rowe acquired the property in 2002.
 For the next 12 years, they continued the Hines Mansion's tradition of quality, service, and hospitality.
 In July 2015, the Rowes retired, selling the mansion to its current owners, Kyle and Michelle Schick.
-The Hines Mansion remains a bed and breakfast, and the tradition will be continued for many years to come.

 After more than one hundred years as one of Provo's most luxurious homes, an apartment house, various restaurants, an antique boutique, and various other uses, the Mansion continues to be a vital part of the unique heritage of downtown Provo.
 Built in 1895, this 120-year-old home has been meticulously restored to its original glory.
 Join us and find out what makes the Hines Mansion so special.